quux00/mybatis-koans/README.md

 # tl;dr - Too many options, just tell me the bare minimum

-My recommendation on the best way - the short version:
+We've tried to be flexible with options and document everything, but here's my short version for those that want my recommendation on how I would do it:

-1. Ensure/install prequisites
+1. Ensure/install prerequisites
 2. Clone the repo
-3. Setup sakila db in PostgreSQL (my favorite) or MySQL
+3. Setup sakila db in PostgreSQL (or MySQL)
-4. Install m2e in Eclipse, load the project as a maven project and let maven compile everything
+4. Using m2e in Eclipse, load the project as a maven project and let maven compile everything
-5. Open Koan01.java in src/main and read the instructions.
+5. Open src/main ...
+Koan01.java and read the instructions
 6. Complete the TODOs
 7. Run the koans using Eclipse's JUnit runner
-8. Repeat 5-7 until finished
+8. Repeat 5-7 until enlightened
+9. Go answer MyBatis questions on stackoverflow and generally be excellent to each other

+For extra credit, think of new koans and add them to the repo with a pull request!

 ---